 If you feel unwell while taking naltrexone, stop the medication immediately and seek advice from your GP or care team.

-A course of naltrexone can last for up to six months although it may sometimes be longer.
+A course of naltrexone can last up to six months although it may sometimes be longer.

-Many people with a dependence on alcohol find it useful to attend self-help groups, such as Alcoholics Anonymous.
+Many people who have alcohol dependency problems find it useful to attend self-help groups, such as Alcoholics Anonymous (AA).

-Alcoholics Anonymous believes that alcoholic dependence is a long-term and progressive, incurable condition and that total abstinence is the only solution.
+One of the main beliefs behind AA is that alcoholic dependence is a long-term and progressive condition and that total abstinence is the only solution.

-The treatment plan promoted by Alcoholics Anonymous is based on a 12-step programme that is designed to help you overcome addiction.
-It includes the following steps:
+The treatment plan promoted by AA is based on a 12-step programme designed to help you overcome your addiction.
+It includes the steps listed below.

-- You admit that you are powerless over alcohol and your life has become unmanageable.
+- Admitting you're powerless over alcohol and your life has become unmanageable.

-- You recognise that you need a power greater than yourself to restore your strength
+- Recognising you need a power greater than yourself to restore your strength.

-- You examine past errors in your life with the help of a sponsor (an experienced member of the group).
+- Examining past errors in your life with the help of a sponsor (an experienced member of the group).

-- You learn to live a new life with a new code of behaviour.
+- Learning to live a new life with a new code of behaviour.